vitest-dev/vitest/docs/api/index.md

 - **Type:** `() => MockInstance`

   Clears all information about every call.
-After calling it, [`spy.mock.calls`](#mockcalls), [`spy.mock.returns`](#mockreturns) will return empty arrays.
+After calling it, [`spy.mock.calls`](#mock-calls), [`spy.mock.results`](#mock-results) will return empty arrays.
 It is useful if you need to clean up spy between different assertions.

-  If you want this method to be called before each test automatically, you can enable [`clearMocks`](/config/#clearMocks) setting in config.
+  If you want this method to be called before each test automatically, you can enable [`clearMocks`](/config/#clearmocks) setting in config.

 ### mockName